MaxITService/OneClickPrompts/code-notes.md

 *   **Purpose:** Handles the advanced selector configuration.
 *   **Role:** Enables users to customize CSS selectors for different AI chat platforms.

+### `popup-page-scripts/popup-page-floating-window-handler.js`

+*   **Purpose:** Handles the resetting of floating panel settings across all websites.
+*   **Role:** Provides functionality for the "Reset Floating Window Settings" button in the Settings section of the popup interface.
+Features include:
+    *   Clearing all floating panel settings from Chrome's extension storage
+    *   Targeting only settings with the 'floating_panel_' prefix
+    *   Providing user feedback through console logs and toast notifications
+    *   Allowing panels to naturally reset to default positions and states on next page load
+*   **Dependencies:**
+    *   **config.js (Service Worker):** Directly communicates with the service worker using `chrome.runtime.sendMessage` to reset all floating panel settings by sending a message with type 'resetFloatingPanelSettings'.
+The service worker handles finding and removing all relevant settings from Chrome's storage.
+    *   **popup.js:** Integrated with the popup interface to provide user feedback via toast notifications and console logging.

 ### `popup-page-styles/*`